Max Drischner: Works (selected)

 He had already previously claimed on www.max-drischner.de that he knew "many more not published works" and he restated this claim in the last sentence of an article about Max Drischner that appeared in MGG in 2001.
-In 2002, he also reported in "Organ International" about Hesford's discovery in the organ of Niederschwedeldorf and repeated this in the "Almanac 2013 on Culture and History of the county of Glatz”.
-Unfortunately he refuses to reveal any further information because of bad behavior of members of Drischners family.
+In 2002, he also reported in "Organ International" about Hesford's discovery in the organ of Niederschwedeldorf and repeated this in the "Almanac 2013 on Culture and History of the County of Glatz”.
+Unfortunately, he refuses to reveal any further information because of the bad behavior of members of Drischners' family.